mackenziekbrooks/dci102-f18-humanities-data/Unit 1/unit1_assignments.md

 ### Project visualization
 Now that you have some experience creating a usable data set - what can you do with it?
 From the tools we have experimented with in class, select your favorite and/or most meaningful visualization.
 This can be a graph, a word cloud, a topic model etc. Use "[Using Data Visualization to Find Insights in Data](http://datajournalismhandbook.org/1.0/en/understanding_data_7.html)" to guide your writing.
+Since this unit is all about text, it is okay if your visualization isn't that visual.

 Specs:
 * Due Tuesday 10/11 by 8am.
 * Embed/publish on your website.
+* Indicate which tool/method you used to produce this visualization.
 * Include 100-200 words on why you selected this visualization.
   * What did you learn about your data from this visualization, if anything?
-  * What about the methodology worked or didn't work?
+  * What about the visualization/methodology worked or didn't work?
   * Are there issues with the data that the visualization illuminates or disguises?
-  * Does this method of visualization require you to
+  * Did this method of visualization require you to modify your data in a specific way?
-* Indicate which tool/method you used to produce this visualization.

 Resources on visualization:
 * [Data Visualization Checklist](http://annkemery.com/wp-content/uploads/2014/05/DataVizChecklist_May2014.pdf)